Dick & Dom in da Bungalow: Controversies

 The BBC upheld a complaint in August 2004 against Wood and McCourt appearing nearly naked in promotions for the show on the CBBC Channel, deeming the material as beyond acceptable standards.

 In September 2004, Ofcom said that the show breached children's programming regulations when Dominic Wood wore a t-shirt with the wording "Morning Wood", a slang term for erections.
 He said that it was merely a reference to the morning timeslot and his surname.
 The BBC said that its producers made an error in not objecting to the shirt.

-Peter Luff, a Conservative MP, attacked the programme and its website for scatological content and criticised the role of the BBC as a public broadcaster of such content.
+In January 2005, Peter Luff, then the Conservative MP for Mid Worcestershire, complained about the program and its website for scatological content to then-Culture Secretary Tessa Jowell during a session in the House of Commons, and criticised the role of the BBC as a public broadcaster of such content.
 The BBC responded that the show was entertainment for children 8-12 and was well-liked by that demographic, but may not appeal to adults.
-Luff's comments were subsequently parodied on the show in a segment titled 'Question Muck', inspired by the long running topical debate programme 'Question Time' based in the UK, where their panel of fake guests included a ball of fluff called 'Rt Hon.
+Luff's attack on the show was frequently parodied in the subsequent episode, aired on 22 January 2005; particularly in a segment titled 'Question Muck', inspired by the long running UK topical debate programme Question Time, with a panel of fictional guests that included a ball of fluff called 'Rt Hon.
 Pieceof Fluff MP'.